Is the Apple iWatch Device worth the price or just another expensive accessory?

 Apple has provided a choice of 3 styles of the watch at different price points: Apple ‘Sport’ (the cheapest), Apple Watch’ and Apple ‘Edition’ (the most expensive).
 Bear in mind that all 3 models have the same technical specs inside them, have an option of two different sizes (38mm or 42mm), and extra watch straps can be brought if required.

 The glass on the face is called Ion-X glass and is tough, but not as scratch-proof as the hard sapphire crystal found on the more expensive models.
-The ‘sport’ is encased in a anodised aluminium case in either space grey or silver.
+The ‘sport’ is encased in an anodised aluminium case in either space grey or silver.

 The watch strap is made from synthetic rubber that felt comfortable and seems hard-wearing.
-Apple have done a good job at designing a simple ‘click’ system to easily slide out and change the straps.
+Apple has done a good job at designing a simple ‘click’ system to easily slide out and change the straps.
 The ‘Sport’ watch weighs between 62g-72g depending on the size and strap.

 There’s no denying that the apple watch is truly stunning and stylish.
 The screen is brightly lit and there’s hardly any glare in direct sunlight.
-Behind the watch you’ll find 4 glass circles which contain the sensors for the heart rate monitor.
+Behind the watch, you’ll find 4 glass circles which contain the sensors for the heart rate monitor.

-A dial can be found on the right hand side of the watch and is called the ‘digital crown’ which makes it easy to scroll through lists or zoom in and out of photos and acts as a home button.
+A dial can be found on the right-hand side of the watch and is called the ‘digital crown’ which makes it easy to scroll through lists or zoom in and out of photos and acts as a home button.
 There’s also another button on the side which works together with the ‘digital crown’ to access frequently used contacts.

 The watch also has a clever inductive charging system that uses magnets to link it to the charger.
-The Apple watch is water-resistant but not water-proof.
+The Apple Watch is water-resistant but not water-proof.
 It can be worn in the shower with no problems but please DON’T go on diving expeditions with it.